gregorias/karabiner.ts-greg-mods/README.md

 - You can’t chain modifiers, e.g., you can’t press and hold l⌃ and then press and hold l⌘.
 You must press two modifiers simultaneously to have them available.
+- Key replaying doesn’t work with modified keys.
+It is technically feasible, but I figured that such a capability is not worth additional rules.

 [karabiner.ts]: https://karabiner.ts.evanliu.dev/
 [permissive-hold]: https://docs.qmk.fm/tap_hold#:~:text=The%20%E2%80%9Cpermissive%20hold%E2%80%9D%20mode,select%20the%20tap%20action.